cosmos/cosmos-sdk/docs/clients/service-providers.md

 The API is divided into ICS standards for each category of endpoints.
 For example, the [ICS20](https://cosmos.network/rpc/#/ICS20/) describes the API to interact with tokens.

-To give more flexibility to implementers, we have separated the different steps that are involved in the process of sending transactions.
-You will be able to generate unsigned transactions (example with [coin transfer](https://cosmos.network/rpc/#/ICS20/post_bank_accounts__address__transfers)), [sign](https://cosmos.network/rpc/#/ICS20/post_tx_sign) and [broadcast](https://cosmos.network/rpc/#/ICS20/post_tx_broadcast) them with different API endpoints.
+To give more flexibility to implementers, we have included the ability to generate unsigned transactions, [sign](https://cosmos.network/rpc/#/ICS20/post_tx_sign) and [broadcast](https://cosmos.network/rpc/#/ICS20/post_tx_broadcast) them with different API endpoints.
 This allows service providers to use their own signing mechanism for instance.

+In order to generate an unsigned transaction (example with [coin transfer](https://cosmos.network/rpc/#/ICS20/post_bank_accounts__address__transfers)), you need to use the flag `?generate_only`.